Frame, Decompose, Verify: Real Engineering with AI Agents

 record (incl. dead ends)

-Before you start: prepare your agent
+Before we start: get your agent ready

-Level 1 — Trivial / mechanical
+Level 1: Trivial / mechanical

 What you need.
 Almost nothing:

-Level 2 — Localized fix
+Level 2: Localized fix

 What you need.
 On top of Level 1: